linkhanthtel/cosmic-ai/README.md

 1. After adding some training data, click "Retrain Model"
 2. The system will train the AI model with your data
 3. You'll see a success message when training is complete

-### 3. Chatting with Your Bot

-1. Go to the chat section on the left
-2. Type your message and press Enter or click "Send"
-3. Your bot will respond based on the training data you provided

-### 4. Managing Training Data

-- **View**: All your training data is displayed in the right panel
-- **Delete**: Click the "Delete" button next to any training item to remove it
-- **Update**: Delete old data and add new data to update your bot's knowledge

 ## File Structure